ISISComputingGroup/ibex_developers_manual/design_documents/Hackathon---Opening-an-OPI-Outside-of-a-Synoptic.md

 * [Link to original design document (superseded by this)](Opening-an-OPI-Outside-of-a-Synoptic)

 ### The aim in a nutshell
-Add a tab to the IBEX GUI where OPIs for connected equipment can be viewed – similar to the LabVIEW tab in SECI.
+Add a tab to the IBEX GUI where OPIs for connected equipment can be viewed – similar to the LabVIEW tab in SECI (see figure 1).

 ![SECI](design_documents/images/Hackathon---Opening-an-OPI-Outside-of-a-Synoptic/SECI.png)
+*Figure 1 - SECI's LABView view*

 ### Proposed implementation